 The lunch stop on our tour was at a cosy local café with outdoor seating that served traditional Maltese sandwiches on ftira bread.
 And for the sit-down meal at the end, we were given a variety of delicacies to try.

-Valletta food tour: pastizzi
+Valletta street food tour: pastizzi

 Beginning the tour with some pastizzi for breakfast

 We tried more than just the three square meals!
-Various other snacks, drinks and traditions were sprinkled in between along the journey.
+Various other snacks, drinks, and traditions were sprinkled in between along the journey.

 Coffee is an important tradition in Malta.
 At the height of the 17th century, Valletta was one of the coffee capitals of the world.
 Coffee has been consumed in the city since Roman times, and it’s still an intrinsic part of city life today.

-Maltese coffee and cake Cafe Micallef
+Maltese coffee and cake Cafe Micallef we tasted on our Valletta Street Food tour

 Other drinking traditions are also incorporated into the tour.
 My sandwich at lunch was washed down with a bottle of Kinnie, a bittersweet-tasting Maltese soft drink.
 And when we sat down for some typical Maltese evening food, it was accompanied with a local beer.